 When the author’s name is common and you don’t know the affliation, enter part of the title.

 Google Scholar also tracks how many times an item is cited by other documents

 Tips for effective searching -

-- using the databases, including Summon, look to find all papers & books published by the author or co-authors
+using the databases, including the Library's search tool, look to find all papers & books published by the author or co-authors

 - explore the bibliography in the paper for sources